Kirsty Hamilton OBE

 She has been an observer at the UNFCCC since the early 1990s and has held several invited international roles including REN21, World Economic Forum, UNEP Finance Initiative and she has been an expert reviewer and a contributing author to the IPCC.

-In her capacity doing advisory work, roles in 2019 include specialist advisor to a parliamentary Inquiry into financing energy infrastructure and senior policy advisor to an energy storage and renewables investor.
+In her capacity doing advisory work, pre-COVID roles in 2019 included specialist advisor to a parliamentary Inquiry into financing energy infrastructure. senior policy advisor to an energy storage and renewables investor, and in 2020 co-lead on energy infrastructure investment as part of a UKERC research programme

 |2004 - present||Associate Fellow, EEDP, Chatham House, Renewable Energy / Low Carbon Finance|